 There is an enjoyable 2.5-mile circular walk which leads along the coast and back through the woodland and grassland.

-Spey Bay lies eight miles north-east of Elgin, at the end of the B9015 (Kingston) or the B9014 (Tugnet).
+Spey Bay lies 8 miles north east of Elgin, at the end of the B9015 (Kingston) or the B9014 (Tugnet).

-Access can be gained from the car-parks at Tugnet or Kingston.
-There is a small circular footpath near the Whale and Dolphin Conservation Society Visitor Centre at Tugnet.
+Access can be gained from the car parks at Tugnet or Kingston.

 The Scottish Wildlife Trust is a company limited by guarantee, registered in Scotland (registered number SC040247), having its registered office at